scolladon/sfdx-git-delta/CONTRIBUTING.md

 ### Collaborate on the pull request

-[Conventional Comments](https://conventionalcomments.org/) is used to ensure every comment expresses the intention and is easy to understand.
+We use [Conventional Comments](https://conventionalcomments.org/) to ensure every comment expresses the intention and is easy to understand.
 Pull Request comments are not enforced, it is more a way to help the reviewers and contributors to collaborate on the pull request.

 ## Update Salesforce API version